 What do you think about this issue?
 Is it a real issue that we should be addressing?
 Should the circumstances be changing the outcomes at all, or is it always wrong to have sex with someone you see in a professional way?

-Let us know by visiting the Escort Sweden forum, or by leaving a comment in the box below.
+Let us know by leaving a comment in the box below.
 Tell us your thoughts on this issue.
 Does it really matter what goes on between consenting adults behind closed doors, or should it be no-one’s business but those involved?